 According to World Health Organization (WHO), up to the present time, many people are still dying annually from CVD than from any other diseases and it has been the number 1 cause of mortality and morbidity all around the globe.
 (2)

-Many researchers have shown that intake of polyphenols is associated with a reduced risk of CVD.
-Wines contain polyphenols which can be actively found in flavonoids that also has putative antioxidant properties.
+Many researchers have shown that the intake of polyphenols is associated with a reduced risk of CVD.
+Wines contain polyphenols which can be actively found in flavonoids that also have putative antioxidant properties.

 These polyphenols once again are called resveratrol which may help protect the lining of the blood vessel in the heart.
 Consuming 1 to 2 drinks per day (4 to 8 ounces) may reduce the risk of CVDs.